-Physical therapists are highly skilled and well-trained professionals who help patients recover from injury or illness.
-As the U.S. population ages, demand for physical therapists is only expected to grow.
-The Bureau of Labor Statistics (BLS) estimates that employment for physical therapists in the United States is expected to grow 28% from 2016-26, much faster than average.
+Physical therapists (PT) are highly skilled and well-trained professionals who help patients recover from injury, illness or disability.
+As the U.S. population ages, physical therapists' job outlook is strong.
+The Bureau of Labor Statistics (BLS) estimates that employment for physical therapists in the United States will grow 15% from 2022 to 2032, much faster than average.

 Physical therapists graduate with more student loans than anticipated